Local solvability and stability of an inverse spectral problem for higher-order differential operators: Introduction

-In \cite{MS16}, Mirzoev and Shkalikov have proposed a regularization approach for higher-order differential equations with distribution coefficients (generalized functions).
+In \cite{MS16}, Mirzoev and Shkalikov have proposed a regularization approach for higher-order differential equations with distribution coefficients.
 This has motivated a number of researchers to study solutions and spectral theory for such equations (see the bibliography in the recent papers \cite{KMS23, Bond23-mmas}).
 Inverse spectral problems for higher-order differential operators with distribution coefficients have been investigated in \cite{Bond21, Bond23-mmas, Bond23-reg, Bond22-alg, Bond23-res}.
-In particular, the uniqueness theorems have been proved in \cite{Bond21, Bond23-mmas, Bond23-reg}.
+In particular, the uniqueness theorems were proved in \cite{Bond21, Bond23-mmas, Bond23-reg}.
 The paper \cite{Bond22-alg} is concerned with a reconstruction approach, based on developing the ideas of the method of spectral mappings.
-In \cite{Bond23-res}, the necessary and sufficient conditions for the inverse problem solvability have been obtained for a third-order differential equation.
+In \cite{Bond23-res}, the necessary and sufficient conditions for the inverse problem solvability were obtained for a third-order differential equation.

 In this paper, we focus on local solvability and stability of the inverse problem.
-These aspects for the Sturm-Liouville operators were studied in \cite{PT87, FY01, Mar11, Borg46, BK19, Hoch77, McL88, Kor04, MW05, HK11, BB17, XMY22, GMXA23, SS10, HM-sd, Hryn11} and many other papers.
+These aspects for the Sturm-Liouville operators were studied in \cite{PT87, FY01, Mar11, Borg46, BK19, Hoch77, McL88, Kor04, MW05, HK11, SS14, BB17, XMY22, GMXA23, SS10, HM-sd, Hryn11} and many other papers.
 Local solvability has a fundamental significance in the inverse problem theory, especially for such problems, for which global solvability theorems are absent or contain hard-to-verify conditions.
 Stability is important for justification of numerical methods.
 For the higher-order differential equation \eqref{eqv} on a finite interval, stability of the inverse problem in the uniform norm was proved by Yurko for regular coefficients $p_k \in W_1^k[0,1]$ (see Theorem 2.3.2 in \cite{Yur02}).
 Furthermore, local solvability and stability in the $L_2$-norm were formulated without proofs as Theorems 2.3.4 and 2.5.3 in \cite{Yur02}.
 For distribution coefficients, local solvability and stability theorems have been proved in \cite{HM-sd} for $n = 2$ and in \cite{Bond23-res} for $n = 3$.
 However, to the best of the author's knowledge, there were no results in this direction for $n \ge 4$.